sinhaGuild/data-pipeline-kafka-EK/README.md

 Now, let's take a moment to appreciate what's happening here.
 We've just associated context to just a pile of data.
 What does that mean in practise.

-So for e.g. I can tell you in real time what a customer's rating is
+So for e.g. Check out the ratings for customer id 2 only from the new stream that we’ve created - note the CLUB_STATUS is platinum:

 ```sql
 SELECT TIMESTAMPTOSTRING(ROWTIME, 'HH:mm:ss') AS EVENT_TS,